Low-energy $DD$ scattering in lattice QCD: Formalism and fitting strategy

 Instead of translating the phase shift from interacting energy levels via Eq.~\eqref{Eq:det_S_P}, we parameterize the phase shift using the effective range expansion (ERE) and constrain the relevant parameters by fitting the energy levels in different irreps.
 The ERE reads

-where $a_l$ and $r_l$ are the scattering length and effective range for the $l$-wave, respectively. {Two scenarios are considered to determine $a_l$ and $r_l$: $Z\neq 1$, where $Z$ is fixed to the values given in Table \ref{Tab:dispersion}, and $Z=1$.
-In each case, the interacting energy levels are calculated using the formula $E_n=\Delta E_n+2\sqrt{m_D^2+Z\bqn^2}$.} To minimize possible coupled-channel effects from $D^*D^*$, we only use the first two energy levels and four energy levels for {the ensembles F32P30 and F48P30} to fit the $S$-wave scattering length $a_0$ and effective range $r_0$ in the $A_1^+$ irrep.
-For the $T_1^-$ irrep, the first one and three energy levels for {the ensemble F32P30 and F48P30} are employed to get the corresponding $P$-wave ERE parameters, respectively.
-In addition, for the ensemble F48P21, the first three energy levels in the $A_1^+$ and $T_1^-$ irreps are used to determine the $S$- and $P$-waves ERE parameters, respectively.
-The energy levels for the ensemble F32P21 are neglected due to the small finite volume.
+where $a_l$ and $r_l$ are the scattering length and effective range for the $l$-wave, respectively. {The parameters $a_l$ and $r_l$ are determined by minimizing the $\chi^2$ defined as

+where $E_n(L)$ is the $n$-th energy level obtained on the lattice with size $L$, $E_n^{\mathrm{sol.}}(L, a_l, r_l)$ is the $n$-th solution of Eq.~\eqref{Eq:det_S_P} with parameters $a_l$ and $r_l$, and $C$ is the covariance matrix of the energies $E_n(L)$. } Two scenarios are considered to determine $a_l$ and $r_l$: $Z\neq 1$, where $Z$ is fixed to the values given in Table \ref{Tab:dispersion}, and $Z=1$.
+In each case, the interacting energy levels are calculated using the formula $E_n=\Delta E_n+2\sqrt{m_D^2+Z\bqn^2}$.
+To minimize possible coupled-channel effects from $D^*D^*$, we only use the first two energy levels and four energy levels for the ensembles F32P30 and F48P30 to fit the $S$-wave scattering length $a_0$ and effective range $r_0$ in the $A_1^+$ irrep.
+For the $T_1^-$ irrep, the first one and three energy levels for the ensemble F32P30 and F48P30 are employed to get the corresponding $P$-wave ERE parameters, respectively.
+In addition, for the ensemble F48P21, the first four and three energy levels in the $A_1^+$ and $T_1^-$ irreps are used to determine the $S$- and $P$-waves ERE parameters, respectively.
+The energy levels for the ensemble F32P21 are neglected due to the small volume.